reminder of the risk of tsunami

 As much as I initially wanted to live right on the beach, a healthy respect for mother nature made me reconsider.
 Perhaps I’m a little paranoid, but I decided I wanted a little space and elevation separating us from the ocean.
 Our condo is about 950 feet from the shore and more importantly, we are on a hill nearly 100 feet above sea level.

 Don’t get me wrong.
 If you want to live right on the beach, you’ll probably be just fine.
-However, I personally felt more comfortable doing what I could to mitigate the risk of an admittedly unlikely disaster.
+In fact, they have tsunami alarms in the area that are tested at least once a year.
+However, I personally felt more comfortable going the extra mile to mitigate the risk of an admittedly unlikely disaster.

-If you are in the area, I encourage you to go visit Ruinas Faro Punta Borinquen as it called locally.
+If you are in the area, I encourage you to go visit Ruinas Faro Punta Borinquen .
 Take pictures.
 Go to the beach behind the ruins.
 It’s a striking and strangely beautiful landmark.